Titania (Marvel Comics): Secret Wars

-Using the highly advanced alien technologies found in Doombase, the villain headquarters, powered by immense energies from the ferocious alien storm outside, Doom recreates both girls by inducing high-level metahuman abilities of specific and particular design.
-While Rosenberg (now known as Volcana) receives a fiery form composed of ionized plasma, MacPherran gains powers diametrically opposed to her previous self – where once she had been "the scrawny one who got her face rubbed in the dirt", she becomes taller, more muscular, and buxom.
+Using the highly advanced alien technology found in Doombase and by harnessing immense energies from the ferocious alien storm outside, Doom is able to reconstitute both Mary and Marsha from a molecular level and grant them new superhuman bodies.
+While Rosenberg (now known as Volcana) receives a fiery form composed of ionized plasma, MacPherran becomes tall, muscular, and physically attractive - the diametric opposite of her previous self.

 Titania's physical changes come with changes in personality.
-Where Mary MacPherran had been small and timid, the newly named Titania (seemingly as strong as a Titan) is brash and confident.
-When Volcana melts machinery into a large pile of red-hot slag, Titania picks it up, boldly ignoring the possibility of injury and hurls it through the wall.
+Whereas Mary MacPherran had been small and timid, the newly named Titania (seemingly as strong as a Titan) is brash and confident.
+When Volcana melts machinery into a large pile of red-hot slag, Titania simply picks the heated mass up without harm or concern before hurling it with incredible ability.
 Soon after, she challenges Carl "Crusher" Creel, the Absorbing Man, to a fight which he refuses, stating that he has "nothing to prove... to a dame."
-Titania begins to work for Doom in earnest, and is one of the villains ordered by Doom to attack the superheroes.
+Titania begins to work for Doom in earnest and joins his forces when they attack en masse.
 She battles Thor, Rogue and Wolverine, as well as the X-Men.
-She eventually gets the better of She-Hulk beginning a long rivalry between the two.
+She eventually gets the better of She-Hulk, beginning a long rivalry between the two.

-When the heroes later storm Doombase to rescue She-Hulk, Titania tries to face up against veteran superhero Spider-Man.
-Initially extremely confident due to her massive strength and durability, she panics upon realizing that Spider-Man's vastly superior speed, agility, reflexes, intelligence and years of experience against more powerful foes allow him to not only easily avoid her, but also attack her with complete impunity.
+When the heroes later storm Doombase to rescue She-Hulk, Titania is pitted against Spider-Man.
+Initially confident since he is much smaller and less imposing than She-Hulk, she panics upon realizing that Spider-Man's vastly superior speed, agility, reflexes, intelligence and years of experience against more powerful foes allow him to not only easily avoid her but also attack her with complete impunity.
 The fight ends when Spider-Man beats her into the ground, then picks her up and disdainfully tosses her through an exterior wall.
-During this fight, Titania's newfound arrogance quickly evaporates, giving way to what Spider-Man mockingly calls the "whining little wimp-ette" — it is clear that her arrogance masks an insecure, fragile personality.
+During this fight, Titania's newfound arrogance quickly evaporates, giving way to what Spider-Man mockingly calls the "whining little wimp-ette" — it is clear that her arrogance masks the same insecure, fragile personality that she has always possessed.
 Mindful of this beating, Titania avoids coming into contact with Spider-Man while on Battleworld, and harbors a fear of him for some time after returning to Earth.

 After her run-in with Spider-Man, the Absorbing Man and Titania begin a relationship.
-Once Owen Reece, the Molecule Man, manages to seal off the chunk of Denver and navigate it toward Earth, Creel and MacPherran reveal that they are done with Doom and his war and simply want to go home.
+Once Owen Reece, the Molecule Man, manages to seal off the chunk of Denver and navigate it toward Earth, Creel and MacPherran finally abandon Doom's cause for the chance to go home.

-During the return to Earth, Titania beats up Vanessa Ashwood and destroys her house, but gets no satisfaction out of getting revenge on her childhood tormentor.
+Upon finally reaching Denver, MacPherran takes the opportunity to track down Vanessa Ashwood, whom she beats up and mocks before tearing her house down.
+However, she finds that getting revenge brings her no satisfaction, and that if anything, she genuinely regrets harming someone who poses absolutely no threat to her now.